jaq-the-cat/ezmp/README.md

 ## What it does

-This app is very simple: it plays locally installed MP3 music in /ezmp/music
+This app is very simple: it plays locally installed MP3 music in your device

 You can make playlists, shuffle, close the app/block your phone without losing your music, skip around the track, go forward/backward in the playlist, and play/pause.